-The impact of financial decisions internal to, and external to the organization is examined.
-The course introduces the topic of financial markets, and how financial information is related to the success of the firm, especially regarding the ability to raise capital.
+Most decisions within an organization have important financial implications, explicit or implicit, and must be well understood and managed.
+The impacts of financial decisions internal and external to the organization are examined.
+The course introduces the topic of financial markets and how financial information is related to the success of the firm, especially regarding the ability to raise capital.
 It reviews the different instruments and institutions used during the process.
 Strategies for evaluating and minimizing risk are presented.
-Underlying much of the analysis is the concept of the time value theory of money.
+Underlying much of the analysis is the concept of time value theory of money.
 The role and expectation of shareholders is presented.
-Ultimately, it becomes clear that most decisions within an organization have important financial implications, explicit or otherwise and should be well understood and managed.
-Prerequisite: ACCT621.
+Prerequisite: ACCT 621